Memorizing these TOEFL PDF Download is sufficient to pass the exam.

 - Grammar and vocabulary usage.

-Candidates should refer to official TOEFL preparation materials, practice tests, and resources provided by ETS for detailed information on the test structure, question types, scoring, and test strategies.
+Candidates should refer to official TOEFL preparation materials, practice tests, and resources provided by ETS for detailed information on the test structure, question types, scoring, and exam strategies.

 Test Of English as a Foreign Language(Educational Testing Service)